ahmadtc1/DigiCeipt/README.md

 # DigiCeipt

 ### Purpose
-Long gone are the days of struggling to store and keep track of phyisical receipts.
+Long gone are the days of struggling to store and keep track of physical receipts.
 Digiceipt acts as a a digital receipt storage solution

 ### Technologies
 The full-stack web application was developed using **Angular**, **NodeJS**, **MongoDB** and **Express**.